sgy4q4ygs/wayland-config/README.md

 ### wayland-config

+- wl-clipboard (xclip "equivalent")
 - Sway
-- Foot (installed with Sway)
+- Foot (installed with Sway if done via package manager)
+- A few others including a `dmenu` made compatible with wayland (sway via package manager alleviates this concern)
 - brightnessctl (if using laptop)
-- wl-clipboard (xclip "equivalent")
-- VS Code

-&mdash;to be embedded with a tool such as Ansible, along with others&mdash;such as GTK themes and a web browser.

 ## Install a config